agkozak/polyglot/README.md

 ![Local and remote sessions](img/local-and-remote-sessions.png)

 *Note: It is exceedingly difficult to determine with accuracy whether a superuser is connected over SSH or not.
-In the interests of providing useful and not misleading information, this prompt always displays both username and hostname for a superuser in reverse video.*
+In the interest of providing useful and not misleading information, this prompt always displays both username and hostname for a superuser in reverse video.*

 ## Abbreviated Paths